Klipper3d/klipper/docs/Load_Cell.md

 This sensor is popular because of its low cost and availability in the supply chain.
 However, this is a sensor with some drawbacks:

-* The HX71x sensors use bit-bang communication which has a high overhead on the MCU.
+* The HX71x sensors use bitbang communication which has a high overhead on the MCU.
 Using a sensor that communicates via SPI would save resources on the tool board's CPU.
 * The HX71x lacks a way to communicate reset events to the MCU.
 Klipper detects